-How to make your event more Green
+Green Event Guide: How to make your event more green

 And it doesn’t need to stop there – by including information about the sustainability of your event on your website and really shouting about it, you can encourage others to consider going green too.

-Many event planners are concerned that running a green event will quickly become a logistical nightmare, but this is not the case.
-With a few key changes and a handful of positive actions, you can make your event more environmentally-friendly.
-We share with you some steps you can take towards organising a greener event.
+Many event planners are concerned that running a green event will quickly become a logistical nightmare.
+This doesn’t have to be the case – but it does take some forward planning.
+In this green event planning guide, we share some steps you can take towards organising a greener event.

 What is a ‘green event’?